fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 #### Steps to Upgrade the OpenSSL* Toolkit to Version 1.1.1q

-1. If libssl-dev, curl and libcurl are is installed, uninstall it:
+1. If libssl-dev, curl and libcurl are installed, uninstall it:

 	```
 	sudo apt-get remove --auto-remove libssl-dev